Below are answers to Frequently Asked Questions about having a consultation.

 If you have suspected food intolerances I can help you to identify them (via dietary manipulation) and then advise on appropriate meal planning.
 (Note: I do not provide a food allergy/intolerance testing service.)

 My doctor says I should eat meat and/or dairy products.
 What should I do?

+Perhaps ask your doctor why, and bear in mind that most doctors have studied very little if any nutrition, so are actually not qualified to give nutrition advice.
 In over 20 years of practising as a dietitian I have never encountered a person or a condition that required the consumption of animal products.
 However, proper planning is required (as with all diets) in order to thrive on a plant-based diet.
 In a consultation I will devise a meal plan to suit you, (plus provide advice on supplementation) tailored to suit your nutrient and health needs.